John H. Cox: 2018 gubernatorial election

-2021 California recall election
+2021 gubernatorial recall election

+In September 2020, Cox launched an exploratory committee for a 2022 gubernatorial run.
+On February 8, 2021, Cox announced his second run for governor.
+Ultimately, the opportunity to run again for governor came even earlier, with a recall election in 2021.

 With speculation rising of a potential recall election to recall Newsom, Cox donated $50,000 to the California Patriot Coalition in support of the recall of his former opponent.
 On April 26, 2021, the recall effort was announced to have enough signatures to qualify for a ballot effort.
 On May 4, 2021, Cox began his campaign in the recall election to replace Newsom as governor, branding himself as "the beast", running against "beauty".

 While running again for governor in 2021, Cox was served with a subpoena during a live debate on August 17.
 The subpoena by a San Diego County court was for an alleged failure to pay a debt of about $100,000 from the 2018 gubernatorial campaign.
 Cox deemed the case frivolous, and it went away as Cox was not legally liable for any debts to the plaintiff.

-2022 California gubernatorial election

-In September 2020, Cox launched an exploratory committee for a 2022 gubernatorial run.
-On February 8, 2021, Cox announced his second run for governor.